Dhaka women suffer more when climate change worsens the dengue situation

 Poor women tend to hide their illness and sacrifice their health to save household incomes

-In the third week of August - the month Bangladesh recorded the second highest dengue cases in 2023 - the 8th floor of Dhaka Medical College Hospital (DMCH) was crammed with dengue patients.
+In the third week of August - the month Bangladesh recorded the second-highest dengue cases in 2023 - the eighth floor of Dhaka Medical College Hospital (DMCH) was crammed with dengue patients.
 The hospital authority had to turn the atrium into a large makeshift ward to house the surplus female patients.

 There on the floor, 16-year-old Lamiya was being treated.
-She was taken to the hospital after her parent's failed attempt to get her cured at home for seven days.
+She had been brought to the hospital after her parents failed to heal her at home for seven days.

 "There is another reason.
 In two days, half of my father's monthly salary has been spent on my treatment," she said.
-Her father, Abdul Matin, earns Tk14,000 monthly by serving at a bicycle shop.
+Her father, Abdul Matin, earns Tk14,000 monthly working at a bicycle shop.

 On paper, treatment at DMCH is almost free of cost.
 A patient can get admitted by buying a ticket with only Tk10.
 But Matin had to spend much more on medicine as his daughter was one of the surplus patients.

-Lamiya's case explains how healthcare is inaccessible for the poor in Dhaka where most of the country's specialised hospitals are situated.
+Lamiya's case is just one example of how healthcare is inaccessible for the poor in Dhaka, where most of the country's specialised hospitals are situated.

 Such inconvenience leads the poor to more out-of-pocket payments.
 Many women sacrifice their health to save household incomes.
 And the consequences are worse when climate change intensifies vector-borne diseases like dengue across the densely populated capital.